The 30 best countries, cities and regions to visit in 2025

 Most visitors pay the daily SDF directly to their travel agent (who remits it to the government).

 After you’ve arranged your trip and paid the SDF, the actual processing of a Bhutanese visa is little more than a formality.
-After you’ve filled out a visa form and sent your agency a digital photograph, scan of your passport photo page and proof of your (mandatory) travel insurance, the agency will email you a copy of your visa authorization after a few days.
+After you’ve filled out a visa form and sent your agency a digital photograph and a scan of your passport photo page, the agency will email you a copy of your visa authorization after a few days.
+The mandatory requirement for travel insurance was lifted in 2024 but it's still highly recommended that you purchase it before you go.
 The visa itself costs US$40 and will likely be bundled with the overall tour price.

 Visas are not issued by embassies overseas, but rather stamped into your passport upon arrival at Paro airport after you present your visa-authorization letter.
 At land borders, you will meet your guide at the crossing; they will process the visa for you as you wait.